Evansville firefighter helps stranded driver in freezing cold - NewsBreak

 EVANSVILLE, Ind.
 (WEHT) — Car troubles have been a big fear for many as temperatures drop dangerously low.
 For one mother, however, that fear became a reality.

-EvansvilleWatch shared a message from one of their followers, telling the story of how one Evansville firefighter was there for them when she needed it the most.Ritzy’s Fantasy of Lights reopens after wild winter weather
+EvansvilleWatch shared a message from one of their followers, telling the story of how one Evansville firefighter was there for them when she needed it the most.Inmate dies in Vigo County Jail, investigation underway

 “Earlier this morning I was heading to work, my car made it about halfway down Covert before it completely died on me, leaving me in a ditch with three kids!” she said on social media.
 “My phone was only at 1% so the only person I called was the police.”